The Beginning

 beside the freeway.

-are scattered and out of date.
+Our earthquake supplies are scattered and out of date.

 Most of the East Bay hospitals lay along the fault line.